Hi friend and welcome!

 - No protective grills on the woofer.

-- Bass is ported on the back, which may present problems if your monitors are up near a wall or corner of the room.
+- The bass is ported on the back, which may present problems if your monitors are up near a wall or corner of the room.
 If this is the case, you should invest in some acoustic foam (mentioned earlier).

 - Tweeter material seems fragile.
 I did gently touch my finger on it and can confirm this.
 Just be extra careful I suppose.
 I haven’t had an issue with them, however.